 High tech only happens if there are enough people to buy it.
 The expenses of developing and deploying any sufficiently advanced technology can only be amortised if there are enough people around who can afford to indulge in it.
-Not enough population, and the technology remains too expensive per unit for a market to feasible exist that will support it.
+Not enough population, and the technology remains too expensive per unit to feasibly support a market that will pay for that tech.

 Cellular telephony.
 If there were only (say) 10-million people in the world who could afford cellphones, then no cellphones would exist.
 Not a single one.

 It’s not that you couldn’t produce the handheld units themselves at a reasonable price for a population of 10-million — you might well be able to figure a way to pull that off — but it would be infeasibly expensive to build all the necessary supporting infrastructure: all those cellular towers with their antennae and radios, the routers, the cables and microwave links: the backbone network and computers that make those little handheld wireless devices usable.
 Useful.
 If only rich people could afford cellphones, nobody could afford cellphones because they wouldn’t exist.
 The only way for rich people to have cellphones is if middle-class and even poor people can also have cellphones.
 The only way to make the whole network affordable at any price is to make it available to as many people as possible at a sufficiently low price.
-So you need enough people in the market for the tech to be even minimally useable.
+So you need a sufficiency of buying power in the market for the tech to be even minimally useable.

 The general who wins a battle makes many calculations in his temple before the battle is fought.
 The general who loses a battle makes but few calculations beforehand.